Can You Use Red Light Therapy With Tretinoin?

 Seek Expert Advice When Needed

-Choosing the right expert is important—look for board-certified dermatologists with experience in tretinoin and red light therapy.
+- Make sure you’re getting advice from the right kind of expert: Choosing the right expert is important, look for board-certified dermatologists with experience in tretinoin and red light therapy.

 Can Red Light Therapy Enhance Tretinoin’s Effects?